• Skip to primary navigation

 Notes

-* MILK: I prefer soy milk because it makes the sauce rich, thick and creamy, but any unsweetened non-dairy milk will work.
-If you use a thinner milk, you may want to increase the cashews to ½ cup.
+3. Soy Milk: It makes the sauce rich, thick, and creamy, but any unsweetened non-dairy milk will work.
+If you use thinner milk, you may want to increase the cashews to ½ cup.
 You can always add more milk if it's too thick after blending.

-* Black Salt: it adds an 'eggy' smell and flavor to the dish.
+5. Black Salt: Adds an 'eggy' flavor to the dish.
 I highly recommend trying it at least once.
-It's really easy to overdo, so remember that a little goes a long way.
+It's easy to overdo, so remember that a little goes a long way.
 I use ¼ teaspoon and use sea salt if I need more seasoning.
 If you're not into 'eggy' flavor, you can just use all sea salt instead.

 Nutrition